MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/device-sync-actions.md

 - An Azure public cloud environment.
    - The **Upload to Microsoft Endpoint Manager admin center** option is disabled for Microsoft Azure China 21Vianet (Azure China Cloud) and Azure US Government Cloud. <!--8815787-->
 - The user accounts triggering device actions have the following prerequisites:
+   - For Configuration Manager version 2103, and later: </br>
+   Has been discovered with either [Azure Active Directory user discovery](../core/servers/deploy/configure/about-discovery-methods.md#azureaddisc) or [Active Directory user discovery](../core/servers/deploy/configure/about-discovery-methods.md#bkmk_aboutUser)
+   - For Configuration Manager version 2010, and earlier: </br>
-   - Has been discovered with both [Azure Active Directory user discovery](../core/servers/deploy/configure/about-discovery-methods.md#azureaddisc) and [Active Directory user discovery](../core/servers/deploy/configure/about-discovery-methods.md#bkmk_aboutUser).
+   Has been discovered with both [Azure Active Directory user discovery](../core/servers/deploy/configure/about-discovery-methods.md#azureaddisc) and [Active Directory user discovery](../core/servers/deploy/configure/about-discovery-methods.md#bkmk_aboutUser).
       - This means the user account needs to be a synced user object in Azure AD.

    - The **Initiate Configuration Manager action** permission under **Remote tasks** in the Microsoft Endpoint Manager admin center.